programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 #### Preprocessing
 <!-- File formats, data structures, conversion, and data loss control. -->

-In this section we will describe how to transform three types of MARC files to Python's Pandas data frame, then save them to a CSV file.
+In this section we will describe how to transform three types of MARC files to Python's pandas data frame, then save them to a CSV file.
 The three types are:

 - binary MARC file formatted according to [ISO 2709](https://en.wikipedia.org/wiki/ISO_2709) format
 - MARCXML file